google/go-flow-levee/configuration/README.md

 The value returned by either can contain source data without being identifiable as the specified source's type.
 Transforming propagators are identified via regexp according to package and function name.

-A *field propagator* is similar to a transforming propagator, but it accepts a fully-qualified receiver name rather than a package name.
-Field propagators should include getter methods.

 An *argument propagator* is a propagator which taints an input argument rather than a return value.
 This is done, e.g., by buffer writers such as `fmt.Fprintf`, though could conceivably apply to any function that takes a source and any other reference argument.
 At time of writing, argument propagators only applies to the first argument of a method, expecting a pattern similar to buffer writers.